 4 oz distilled water

-6 drops of lavender oil
+6 drops of lavender essential oil

-4 drops chamomile oil
+4 drops of chamomile essential oil

-4 drops sweet marjoram oil
+4 drops of sweet marjoram essential oil

 How to make Calming Spray for dogs: